MicrosoftDocs/machine-learning-server-docs/microsoft-r/microsoft-r-get-started-node.md

 Cloud-based alternatives are also an option.
 On Azure, you can sign up for HDInsight, or provision a virtual machine for R Server on specific operating systems, editions of SQL Server, or data science environments.
 In the Azure portal, search for "R Server" to review the list services and templates.

+Students and educators can access the big data analytics capabilities of R Server through the [Microsoft Imagine program](https://imagine.microsoft.com).

 ## Tutorials

 New to the R language or Microsoft R products and packages?
 These tutorials will help you get started.